Urban League of Kansas assistance programs.

 A ULK housing counselor will work on behalf of the client with their bank, mortgage company, or lender to find a workable solution for both parties.
 This counsel and support of a third-party HUD-approved counselor is often a welcome addition to the negotiation process for both the homeowner and the lender.

 As part of this process, the counselor creates a detailed budget.
 After this extensive and detailed budget has been drafted, the housing counselor will be able to determine the best course of action to take to resolve the issue.
 Some of the loan modification programs that will be explored include Forbearance, Home Equity Conversion Mortgage, Partial claim, Deed in lieu, Re-finance and many more.
 The counselor can help homeowners apply for these services.
+Or they can learn about other programs that help pay mortgage payments

 The Home Buyer Education Workshop is designed to ensure that clients fully understand the purchase process.
 In addition to education, counselors from the Urban League will provide tools and the resources necessary for facilitating a manageable outcome.